-Miami CPA Gustavo A Viera states most initial contacts from IRS start with a letter
+Miami Accountant Gustavo A Viera states most initial contacts from IRS start with a letter

 Depending on the situation, IRS employees may first call or visit with a taxpayer.
 In some instances, advance notice is provided in writing via a letter or notice, but not always.

-Have your Miami CPA make & receive Phone Calls
+Have your Miami Accountant make & receive Phone Calls